open-cluster-management-io/ocm/solutions/multiple-agents-hosted/README.md

-# Manage a cluster with multiple hubs in hosted mode
+# Manage a cluster with multiple agents in hosted mode

-The scripts provided in this doc help you to setup an Open Cluster Management (OCM) environment with Kind clusters where a single cluster is managed by two hubs.
-The agents of the second hub runs in the hosted mode on a hostng cluster.
+The scripts provided in this doc help you to setup an Open Cluster Management (OCM) environment with Kind clusters where a single cluster is managed by two hubs via two agents installed on the managed cluster.
+The agents of the second hub runs in the hosted mode on a hosting cluster.

 ## Prerequisite